SCORPION

 Scorpions do not die in the winter - this is another myth.
 Instead, they enter a state called brumation, meaning they move slower not only to conserve energy, but because they are cold blooded.
 Despite lower activity in winter months, indoor sightings on untreated properties are just as common in winter months.
 This is due, not only to them seeking warmth, but they are often brought indoors with holiday decorations kept in garages and sheds.

-Several species of scorpions can be found in the Surprise area, but the three most common types are bark scorpions, desert hairy scorpions, and striped tail scorpions.
-This page focuses primarily on bark scorpions, as they are by far the most common species encountered in homes.
-Bark scorpions also have the most medically significant sting.
-Striped tail scorpions can sting but are generally less severe than Bark Scorpions, while desert hairy scorpions typically produce a reaction similar to a bee sting for most people.
+Several species of scorpions can be found in the Surprise area, but the three most common types are bark scorpions, stripetail scorpions, and desert hairy scorpions.
+Bark scorpions are the most common type homeowners see and also have the most medically significant sting.
+Stripetail scorpions can deliver a painful sting but are generally less severe than bark scorpions, while desert hairy scorpions typically produce a reaction similar to a bee sting for most people.
+Young scorpions, especially young bark scorpions, are considered the most dangerous because they have not yet learned to regulate how much venom they inject.
+This means they are much more likely to deliver their full venom load when they sting.
+Despite the very reasonable fear people have of scorpions, thousands of people are stung every year, and fatalities are almost unheard of.

 Scorpions have poor eyesight and primarily navigate by following edges and perimeters.
 They prefer temperatures around 70–80°F, just like us, so when they are traveling along a house and encounter a door with small gaps, they may be drawn inside by the cooler air escaping in the summer (or warm air in the winter).
 Surprisingly, scorpions only need a gap about the thickness of a credit card to enter a home.
 Ensuring door thresholds and weather stripping are sealed as best as possible are key to preventing scorpions from making their way inside.

 Scorpions can also make their way into attics by climbing exterior walls and accessing the attic through gaps in the bird block in the eves, entering through gaps in the weep screed at the foundation, or using nearby trees and bushes that touch the home or roofline as a bridge.
 Finding a scorpion inside a laundry room, or especially a bathroom, particularly in a tub, shower, sink, or toilet, more often than not, indicates activity in the attic.
 Despite a common myth, scorpions do not come up through drains.
-This seems to be an excuse perpetrated by some companies trying to avoid dealing with the issue, or lack of knowledge.
-Instead, scorpions crawl through small openings in exhaust fans vent covers (fart fan) and fall from the ceiling.
+Instead, scorpions crawl through small openings in exhaust fan vent covers (fart fan) and fall from the ceiling.
 While they can crawl out from the attic access point, the bathrooms are far more common due to the moisture and humidity, which scorpions are extremely sensitive to.
 When they fall onto smooth surfaces like tubs or sinks, they cannot climb back out, which is why they are frequently discovered there.
 It's not uncommon for a scorpion to fall in a sink, crawl into the drain, and run out when the water is turned off, giving the appearance that it crawled up from the drain.
-The best thing a homeowner can do is hire a professional to screen exhaust fan vent covers or do it themselves.
-Until this is completed, no matter what product is used or how often a property is treated, this will be an ongoing issue.
+The best thing a homeowner can do in this situation is hire a professional to screen exhaust fan vent covers or do it themselves.
+Until this is completed, no matter what product is used or how often a property is treated, finding scorpions inside will be an ongoing issue.